 A decent accountant handling all of this for a small agency typically charges £1,200-£2,500 per year.
 For agencies turning over £250k+ with multiple directors, contractors, and complex revenue streams, expect £3,000-£4,500.

-At Agency Founder Finance, we are ICAEW qualified accountants who work exclusively with agency founders.
+At Agency Founder Finance, we work exclusively with agency founders.
 Our fees reflect the complexity of agency finances, retainer billing, project accounting, contractor payments, and international clients.
 We do not offer a £49-per-month service because agency accounts are not that simple.

 Payroll and pension: £200-£600 per year